mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 #### Manually switch to suggestion mode

 Even if the user has permissions to add translations directly, submitting suggestions to be reviewed by another person helps ensure quality.
-To manually switch to *Suggestion Mode*, click the settings gear in the lower-left side of the editing space and click on `Make Suggestions`, so that the icon changes from a prohibition sign to a green checkmark.
+To manually switch to *Suggestion Mode*, click the settings icon in the lower-left side of the editing space and select `Make Suggestions`.
 The `SUGGEST` button will be displayed in the lower-right side of the editing space, replacing the green `SAVE` button.

 ![Make suggestions enabled](../../assets/images/pontoon/translate/activate_suggest.png "Setting menu in the editing space, with the Make Suggestions menu enabled")

-To switch back to *Translation Mode*, click the gear icon again and turn off `Make Suggestions`.
+To switch back to *Translation Mode*, click the settings icon again and turn off `Make Suggestions`.

 ### Review a suggestion or pretranslation

 To review a suggestion or pretranslation, [search](search_filters.md) for unreviewed or pretranslated strings in the sidebar.

-If the current proposal is acceptable, either click on the `SAVE` button in the lower-right side of the editing space, or click on the checkmark icon to the right of the text (it switches from gray or light green to green when hovered).
+If the current translation is acceptable, either click on the `APPROVE` button in the lower-right side of the editing space, or click on the approve icon to the right of the text.
 This will transform the suggestion or pretranslation into an approved translation.
 In case of suggestions, the approved text will be stored in the repository on the next sync cycle.

-If the current proposal string is **not** an acceptable translation, it can be rejected by clicking the cross icon to the right of the suggestion (it becomes red when hovered).
+If the current translation is **not** an acceptable translation, it can be rejected by clicking the reject icon to the right of the suggestion.
 After rejecting a suggestion or pretranslation, it’s also possible to delete it completely by clicking the trashcan icon.
 In case of pretranslations, the rejected text will be removed from the repository on the next sync cycle.

-It’s worth noting that submitting a translation directly through the editing space will automatically reject all pending suggestions or pretranslations.
+It’s worth noting that submitting a translation directly will automatically reject all pending suggestions or pretranslations.

 Alternatively, it’s possible to provide a different suggestion: turn on `Make Suggestions`, edit the suggested string as appropriate, and click `SUGGEST`.
 This will add the translation as a new suggested string in the Pontoon database but will not save the string in the repository.